bitwalker/toolbox.js/README.md

 It can be loaded with any AMD or CommonJS module loader, so if you use `require.js` or the like, this should work fine for you.

-If you called `$toolbox.configure` with `createGlobalAliases` set to true, you should be able to access toolbox functions as if they were natively available, i.e., instead of `$toolbox.string.isEmpty('')`, you should be able to call `string.empty('')` directly.
+If you called `toolbox.configure` with `createGlobalAliases` set to true, you should be able to access toolbox functions as if they were natively available, i.e., instead of `toolbox.string.isEmpty('')`, you should be able to call `string.isEmpty('')` directly.
 Any functions that were already in global scope will never be overwritten, but the console will log these instances so that you are aware when it happens.
-By default no global aliases are created, and the only prototype that may be extended is Array.prototype, to ensure that forEach, map, reduce, and filter always exist - if they do exist, they are not overridden.
+By default no global aliases are created, and no prototypes are extended.

 ## Development

 You'll need jsdoc3 and vows installed.
 You can get both packages via `npm`.

 1. Fork and clone the repo
-2. Run the tests with `vows tests/*`
+2. Build the project with `./build.sh`
-3. If you make changes to comments, update documentation with `jsdoc -c conf.json`
-4. Pull request!
+3. Pull request!

 ## LICENSE
 This work is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.